 Consider upgrading your go-to roller for The VYPER, a cutting-edge roller that uses both pressure and vibration to improve circulation and work on tight muscles.
 The VYPER uses three different speed settings powered by rechargeable lithium ion batteries.

-unilateral bridge exercisesbefore picking up the weights to warm up the muscles you want to engage.
+For example, if you have a heavy squat session planned, do a few unilateral bridge exercisesbefore picking up the weights to warm up the muscles you want to engage.
 This prevents excessive soreness and also imbalances that result in overuse injuries of more dominant muscles, such as hip flexors or hamstrings.